sonntaghimself/PiP-graded-projects/README.md

 in the GUI, you can actually determine, whether you want to record location or not.
 Turning this feature off is quite useful, if you want to take a look at the result file.
 It's a lot easier to read without the location.

+For demonstration purposes, the experiment only has to blocks, and 4 trials in each. but you can just uncomment the line below, to get a more realistic length.